 Money is the most important factor when it comes to quality and performance.
 The price range is enormous and reaches from fitness bikes from 300$ up to high-tech professional bikes beyond 10.000$.

 But one should not be deterred by this.
 Even in the lower price categories, you will find solid bikes that will meet your requirements.
-In most cases, however, you get a bike with less weight, higher rigidity, better drive components and a more robust and comfortable frame for more money.
+In most cases, however, you get a bike with less weight, higher rigidity, better drive components, and a more robust and comfortable frame for more money.

-The material of frame and fork change up to a certain limit in a straight line, the more you are willing to invest.
+The material of the frame and fork change up to a certain limit in a straight line, the more you are willing to invest.
 From steel to aluminum to carbon.
 Road bike groups are also an important price point and increase in terms of workmanship, durability, lightness, and function.
 Depending on the price, wheels also move between heavier aluminum and high-tech carbon, with ceramic bearings that reduce friction and thus reduce rolling resistance.

 Below you will find a classification of the different price categories for the road bike and what equipment you can expect for your budget.